EFL Charter

 In the event a pitch cannot be sourced by the home team, the match should be rearranged to the next convenient slot.

 Any matches that cannot be scheduled and played prior to the end of June will be assumed as 0-0 to avoid one season rolling into the next.
-The cup final if not played by season end would be the only exception to this rule.

 New Additions to the League

-New teams can enter the league on approval of the Executive committee and on agreement to the league charter.
+New teams can enter the league on approval of the Voting committee and on agreement to the league charter.
 Ideally this will happen prior to the league commencing for that season, but teams can join mid way through the season but only participate in friendly matches with the clubs until the new season commences.

 In the event a team drops out or merges with another team, all results against that team become null and void, points, goals scored for and against are removed from the league table.